DHA License for Doctors: A Complete Registration Guide

 Temporary LicenseFor doctors on short-term contracts or working in Dubai temporarily.

-What is the process for obtaining a DHA medical license as a doctor in Dubai?
+What is the DHA license process for doctors in Dubai?

-The process for obtaining a DHA medical license as a doctor in Dubai has several steps, including registering on the Sheryan portal, paying the DHA registration fees, and verifying documents, among others.
+The process for obtaining a DHA license as a doctor in Dubai has several steps, including registering on the Sheryan portal, paying the DHA registration fees, and verifying documents, among others.
 The structured application process ensures that healthcare professionals meet the necessary qualifications and experience for their medical licenses, while also complying with the DHA’s standards, technical, and professional regulations.
-As a Doctor, you must follow the process given below to get a DHA medical license.

 1. Check eligibility using DHA’s self-assessment tool